TheLocehiliosan/yadm/yadm.md

        provide the correct password.
 After files are  decrypted,  permissions are automatically updated as described in the PERMISSIONS section.

-       NOTE:  It  is recommended that you keep confidential files in a private repository, even though they are encrypted.
+       NOTE:  It is recommended that you use a private repository when keeping confidential files, even though they are encrypted.

 ## PERMISSIONS
        When files are checked out of a Git repository, their  initial  permis-